Project config

 Overriding for one project

 Drop a YAML file at ~/Claude/{project}/config.yaml to override or extend the plugin's defaults for that project.
-The override file deep-merges over src/config.yaml at render time:
+It deep-merges over src/config.yaml at render time:

 - Dict keys merge.
 A project key is added or replaces the plugin's value; sibling keys the project file does not mention fall through unchanged.

-sprint.scaleorgit.branches, the project list replaces the plugin list entirely — there is no element-level merge. - No rebuild required.
-The merge happens at skill-load time, every time.
-Edit, save, run a skill — the new values are live.
+core.sprint.scaleorcore.develop_playbook.git.branchesand the project list replaces the plugin list entirely — there is no element-level merge. agentsis shallow-merged.
+Each agent entry is atomic: an override changing one field of an entry must restate the rest of that entry.- No rebuild required.
+The merge happens at skill-load time, every time — edit, save, and the new values are live.

 Example: tweak the SP threshold and add a branch convention